- New YA release available: Echoes in the Glass

-- Artemis Rising named a finalist in THE CYGNUS AWARDS, Novels Division, 2013.
+- Artemis Rising: winner of THE CYGNUS AWARDS, (Mythology) Novels Division, 2013.

 - Artemis Rising named an Ebook Category Finalist in the 2012 Next Generation Indie Book Awards!